Fox Meadows Wind

 The Fox Meadows Wind Project (Fox Meadows/the Project) is a 165 MW wind project proposed by ABO Wind Canada Ltd. (ABO Wind).

-The Project would displace approximately 300,000 tonnes of CO2 equivalent annually, which amounts to 7.5 million tonnes of CO2 over 25 years.
+Fox Meadows would provide a cost-effective source of enough clean energy for approximately 85,000 homes and will contribute to Alberta’s target of 30% renewable energy electricity generation by 2030.
+The Project would displace approximately 300,000 tonnes of CO2 equivalent annually, which amounts to ~9.5 million tonnes of CO2 over 30 years.
 The Project area was selected due to favourable wind speeds, land topography, grid capacity and supportive landowners.
 A meteorological tower was erected in the summer of 2022 to confirm the wind resource in the region.

 Development